 Women of Croft Castle: Fashion, power and status

 One hundred years ago, the Representation of the People Act was passed on 6 February 1918.
 This allowed certain women the right to vote, which was a significant milestone for the suffrage movement.
-From the middle of May, we'll be celebrating the anniversary of the act by redressing the balance and telling some of the stories of Croft through the eyes of its women, which have hitherto been neglected.
+From the beginning of May, we'll be celebrating the anniversary of the act by redressing the balance and telling some of the stories of Croft through the eyes of its women, which have hitherto been neglected.
 Read on to discover more about five key women of Croft and how they influenced and contributed to the rich history of this special place.

 Elizabeth Cowper, Lady Croft, had her portrait painted when she visited the affluent city of Bath in 1761, after she had married Sir Archer Croft, 3rd Bt in 1759.
 During the same year Elizabeth also had her portrait painted by Joshua Reynolds, a most sought after artist for the high society.